When is the Best Time to Visit San Diego?

 October

 October is the perfect month to bring the entire family to San Diego!
 Every year, Kids Free San Diego goes down in October.
 Kids (usually ages 12 and under) play and eat for free at over 100 attractions, hotels, and restaurants throughout the county.
-A few of our recommendations are a trip to Legoland, the San Diego Air & Space Museum, the San Diego Zoo, Seaworld Spooktacular, Belmont Park, and many more!
+I always recommend taking the little ones to Legoland, the San Diego Air & Space Museum, the San Diego Zoo, Seaworld Spooktacular, Belmont Park, and many more!

 In addition, San Diego is a spooktacular place to ring Halloween in!
 Haunted houses, pumpkin patches, and Halloween parties are plenty!
 And, San Diego is one of the best places to celebrate Dia De Los Muertos in the iconic Old Town San Diego.
-If you want a tour of the historic places and tastiest margs and Mexican cuisine, join us on our Southern California tour!
+If you want a tour of the historic places and tastiest margs and Mexican cuisine, I highly recommend joining us on our Southern California tour!

 November